ibm-cloud-docs/cis/edge-functions-use-cases.md

 /**
  * Create a POST request with body 'key=world'
- * Here, we are assuming that example.com will acknowledge the POST request with body key=world */ async function fetchAndApply(request) {
+ * Here, we are assuming that example.com acknowledges the POST request with body key=world */ async function fetchAndApply(request) {
   let content = 'key=world'